-Net cash provided by operating activities for the first six months of fiscal 2025 was \$22,649 compared with \$11,898 for the first six months of fiscal 2024.
+Net cash provided by operating activities for the first nine months of fiscal 2025 was \$27,873 compared with \$19,483 for the first nine months of fiscal 2024.
 This increase was primarily a result of higher cash net income and a reduction in working capital.
-Over the last year, cash flow from operations benefited approximately \$21,000 from customer deposits, net of unbilled revenue, primarily from long-term U.S. Navy defense contracts/projects, that will require cash expenditures over the next 12 to 24 months, which could reduce cash flows from operations.
+Over the last nine months, cash flow from operations benefited approximately \$11,000 from an increase in customer deposits, net of unbilled revenue, primarily from long-term U.S. Navy defense contracts/projects, that will require cash expenditures over the next 12 to 24 months, which could reduce cash flow from operations.

-Capital expenditures for the first six months of fiscal 2025 was \$6,464 compared to \$3,312 for the comparable period in fiscal 2024.
-Capital expenditures for fiscal 2025 were primarily for machinery and equipment, as well as for buildings and leasehold improvements to support our growth and productivity improvement initiatives and included expenditures related to the expansion of defense production capabilities at our Batavia facility, which is primarily being funded by a \$13,500 strategic grant from one of our defense customers.
-We have increased our expected fiscal 2025 capital expenditures to be in the range of \$13,000 to \$18,000 from our previous expectations of \$10,000 to \$15,000 due to a land purchase in Arvada, Colorado and plans to build a cryogenic propellant (LH2, LOX, LCH4) testing facility in Florida to support future growth and customer needs.
+Capital expenditures for the first nine months of fiscal 2025 were \$13,800 compared to \$5,193 for the comparable period in fiscal 2024.
+Capital expenditures for fiscal 2025 were primarily for machinery and equipment, land, buildings and leasehold improvements to support our growth and productivity improvement initiatives and included expenditures related to the expansion of defense production capabilities at our Batavia facility, which is primarily being funded by a \$13,500 strategic grant from one of our defense customers.
+We have increased our expected fiscal 2025 capital expenditures to be in the range of \$15,000 to \$19,000 from our previous expectations of \$10,000 to \$15,000 at the beginning of the year due to an opportunistic land purchase in Arvada, Colorado and our plans to construct a cryogenic propellant (LH2, LOX, LCH4) testing facility in Florida to support future growth and customer needs, and were not contemplated at the beginning of the year.
 Approximately half of our planned capital expenditures for fiscal 2025 are discretionary, with the other half being related to the Batavia facility defense expansion.
 We estimate that our maintenance capital spend is approximately \$2,000 per year.
 However, for the next several years we expect capital expenditures to be approximately 7% to 10% of sales as we continue to invest in our business in order to support our long-term organic growth goals.

-Cash and cash equivalents were \$32,318 at September 30, 2024 compared with \$16,939 at March 31, 2024, up \$15,379 primarily due to cash provided by operations, offset by capital expenditures.
-At September 30, 2024, \$4,890 of our cash and cash equivalents was used to secure our letters of credit and \$3,816 of our cash was held by foreign subsidiaries.
+Cash and cash equivalents were \$30,046 at December 31, 2024 compared with \$16,939 at March 31, 2024, up \$13,107 primarily due to cash provided by operations, offset by capital expenditures.
+At December 31, 2024, \$4,603 of our cash and cash equivalents was used to secure our letters of credit and \$4,377 of our cash was held by foreign subsidiaries.

-On October 13, 2023, we terminated our revolving credit facility and repaid our term loan with Bank of America, and entered into a new five-year revolving credit facility with Wells Fargo that provides a \$35,000 line of credit that automatically increases to \$50,000 upon the Company satisfying specified covenants, which were satisfied during the second quarter of fiscal 2025 (the "New Revolving Credit Facility").
-As of September 30, 2024, there were no borrowings and \$6,847 letters of credit outstanding on the New Revolving Credit Facility and the amount available to borrow was \$43,152, subject to interest and leverage covenants.
+On October 13, 2023, we terminated our revolving credit facility and repaid our term loan with Bank of America, and entered into a new five-year revolving credit facility with Wells Fargo that provides a \$50,000 line of credit (the "New Revolving Credit Facility").
+As of December 31, 2024, there were no borrowings and \$7,202 letters of credit outstanding on the New Revolving Credit Facility and the amount available to borrow was \$42,798, subject to interest and leverage covenants.

 The New Revolving Credit Facility contains customary terms and conditions, including representations and warranties and affirmative and negative covenants, as well as financial covenants for the benefit of Wells Fargo, which require us to maintain (i) a consolidated total leverage ratio not to exceed 3.50:1.00 and (ii) a consolidated fixed charge coverage ratio of at least 1.20:1.00, in both cases computed in accordance with the definitions and requirements specified in the New Revolving Credit Facility.
-As of September 30, 2024, we were in compliance with the financial covenants of the New Revolving Credit Facility and our leverage ratio as calculated in accordance with the terms of the New Revolving Credit Facility was 0.6x.
+As of December 31, 2024, we were in compliance with the financial covenants of the New Revolving Credit Facility and our leverage ratio as calculated in accordance with the terms of the New Revolving Credit Facility was 0.6x.